kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC4.1: Attempt to Borrow Already Borrowed Book
 **Scenario:** TS4
 **Preconditions/Test Data:**
-- User "john_doe" is logged in
+- User "user1" is logged in
-- Book "To Kill a Mockingbird" is currently borrowed by user "mary_jones"
+- Book "To Kill a Mockingbird" is currently borrowed by user "kappasutra"
 - Book status is "Borrowed"

 **Test Steps:**
-1. Log in as user "john_doe"
+1. Log in as user "user1"
 2. Search for "To Kill a Mockingbird"
 3. Click "Borrow" button for "To Kill a Mockingbird"